Circle Line (Singapore): Rolling stock

 The rolling stock for the Circle Line uses electric multiple unit (EMU) trains operating in a three-car configuration, with four doors per side on each carriage and can accommodate of up to 931 passengers in each trainsets.
 It consists of 40 first-generation Alstom Metropolis trains were supplied under contract C830.
 They are built in France by Alstom between 2006 and 2008.
 They are stabled at Kim Chuan Depot, which was the world's largest underground depot when it opened in 2009.
 To increase the capacity of the Circle Line, an additional 24 second-generation Alstom Metropolis trains were supplied under contract C830C, a similar in design to the first-generation trains, were delivered to Singapore from July 2014.
 They are also built in Shanghai, China by Alstom between 2014 and 2016.
 To facilitate the extension of the line with the construction of Stage 6, a tender for additional trains for the line was published on 31 March 2017.
 To increase the capacity of the Circle Line for Circle Line Stage 6, an additional 23 third-generation Alstom Metropolis trains were supplied under contract C851E with the first train set arrived in Singapore on 11 March 2022.

 The automated CBTC system on board relies on "continuous two-way digital communication" between each controlled train and the control centre.

 Train control

 The Circle Line is equipped with Alstom Urbalis 300 Communications-based train control (CBTC) moving block signalling system on the MASTRIA system with Automatic train control (ATC) under Automatic train operation (ATO) GoA 4 (UTO).
 The subsystems consist of Automatic train protection (ATP) to govern train speed, Iconis Automatic Train Supervision (ATS) to track and schedule trains and Smartlock Computer-based interlocking (CBI) system that prevents incorrect signal and track points to be set.

 Train Data Management System (TDMS) which concentrate and dispatch the rolling stock information with fixed equipment.
 The IAGO Waveguide communications network has the capability to transmit video and is almost maintenance-free.
 Base stations are located within the signalling equipment room.

 Automatic platform screen doors supplied by Westinghouse provide safety for commuters, offering protection from arriving and departing trains.

-In popular culture

-The line is featured in HBO series Westworld, as part of the third season.